 Egyptian court adjourns Suez Canal ship dispute to July 11 - sources

-ISMAILIA, Egypt, July 4 (Reuters) - An Egyptian court on Sunday adjourned hearings to July 11 in a compensation dispute over the container ship that blocked the Suez Canal in March, to allow the canal and the vessel's owner to finalise a settlement, court sources and a lawyer said.
+ISMAILIA, Egypt (Reuters) - An Egyptian court on Sunday adjourned hearings to July 11 in a compensation dispute over the container ship that blocked the Suez Canal in March, to allow the canal and the vessel’s owner to finalise a settlement, court sources and a lawyer said.

 The Ever Given container ship has been anchored in a lake between two stretches of the canal since it was dislodged on March 29.
 It had been grounded across the canal for six days, blocking hundreds of ships and disrupting global trade.